What is a Keyword Funnel?

 This is the top of the funnel (TOFU) where potential customers are searching for information about a particular problem or need.

-They may be using general keywords or phrases to find information and solutions to their problem.
+They use broad keywords to find general information and solutions for their issues.

 Examples include: